MinZhang1987/soc2nssec/README.md

 * where the variable jobsoc00 refers SOC2000, which exists in the sample data; the variable class7 is newly generated NSSEC 7-level class; version(00) claims SOC2000.

-* It creates value labels according seven-level NSSEC scheme.
+* It creates value labels according to seven-level NSSEC scheme.
 To switch it off, add the option "nolabel".

 * Stata help file is included.
 Type "help soc2nssec" in Stata to view the help file.